CollaborativeRoboticsLab/grasping/docs/grasping.md

 Important detail: the service response contains a list of `geometry_msgs/PoseStamped`.
 Each pose keeps the source point cloud header, so the camera frame comes directly from AnyGrasp.

-### 2) Transform to the planning frame

-The pipeline transforms the returned pose frame into `planning_frame` using TF.

-This requires a connected TF tree that relates the robot base/planning frame to the camera frame.
-The `launch/grip.launch.py` file publishes typical wrist-mounted static transforms (end-effector → camera and end-effector → gripper).

-### 3) Move to the grasp pose via MoveIt
+### 2) Send the grasp pose to arm control

-The node uses a MoveIt action client:
+The grasping node does not transform poses or call MoveIt directly anymore.

+Instead it sends the returned `PoseStamped` to:

-- Action type: `moveit_msgs/action/MoveGroup`
+- Action type: `grasping_msgs/action/MoveToPose`
-- Action name: configured by `move_group_action_name`
+- Action name: configured by `arm_action_name`

-The goal is expressed as pose constraints for the configured `end_effector_link`.
+The arm-control node then handles:

+- TF transformation into its planning frame
+- workspace collision objects
+- optional workspace-area filtering
+- MoveIt planning and execution

-### 4) Close the gripper
+### 3) Close the gripper

 The node uses the common gripper actions from `gripper_msgs`: